shrinerb/shrine/doc/carrierwave.md

 # Shrine for CarrierWave Users

 This guide is aimed at helping CarrierWave users transition to Shrine.
-First we will explain some key differences in the design between the two libraries.
+First we will explain some key differences in design between the two libraries.
 Afterwards we'll show how you can transition an existing app that uses CarrierWave to Shrine.
 Then we finish off with an extensive reference of CarrierWave's interface and what is the equivalent in Shrine.